j7nw4r/rust-rdkafka/README.md

 ```

 If you would like to use an asynchronous runtime besides Tokio, you can
-integrate it with rust-rdkafka by providing a shim that implements the
+integrate it with rust-rdkafka-redux by providing a shim that implements the
 [`AsyncRuntime`] trait.
 See the following examples for details:

   * [smol][runtime-smol]